Apply now to reserve a spot in the course. Applications will be accepted until January 1, 2022, or until course is full.

 - How to perform a meta-analysis

-The course will cover 18 modules in total.
-Each module consists of a video presentation, 3-5 mandatory readings, optional readings, and a mandatory quiz.
-In addition, there are two assignments related to developing a systematic review question and protocol.
-The students will have three months to complete the course and the course instructors will provide high-level methodological support for the review, including a consultation with an experienced librarian and a consultation with an experienced biostatistician (if meta-analysis is being considered).
+The course will cover 17 modules in total.
+Each module consists of a video presentation, 5 mandatory readings, optional readings, and a mandatory quiz.
+In addition, there are two assignments related to developing a knowledge synthesis question and protocol.
+The students will have three months to complete the course and the course instructors will provide high-level methodological support for the review.

 Each module takes 3.5-5 hours to complete.
 The assignments take approximately 10 and 20 hours, respectively, depending on whether you are using an existing project or starting a new one.